gojimmypi/wolfBoot/cmake/README.md

 Maps Visual Studio configurations (Debug, Release) to existing CMake presets.
 Controls IntelliSense, environment variables, and the preset shown in the VS CMake toolbar.

 - [CMakeUserPresets.json.sample](./CMakeUserPresets.json.sample) - Example local overrides for user-specific paths and options.
-Copy to CMakeUserPresets.json and customize.
+Copy to `CMakeUserPresets.json` in the `WOLFBOOT_ROOT` directory and customize.
 Not committed.
 Copy to `WOLFBOOT_ROOT` and remove the `.sample` suffix.

 - [config_defaults.cmake](./config_defaults.cmake) - Default cache values and feature toggles used when presets or .config do not provide them.